Hong Kong protesters defy face mask ban — with humor | DW | 18.10.2019

 Protesters say they wear the masks to remain anonymous and avoid their identities being shared with China's state security services.

-Friday's lighthearted protest came as pro-democracy organziers said they planned to stage a major march on Sunday despite police determining it illegal.
+Friday's protest came as pro-democracy organizers said they planned to stage a major march on Sunday despite police determining it illegal.

 Police said they would not allow the march because past events had been "hijacked by a group of radical protesters" who vandalized property and clashed with police.

-The ban sets the stage for possibly violent confrontatations between police and protesters worried about China encroaching on Hong Kong's special status.
+The ban sets the stage for possibly violent confrontations between police and protesters worried about China encroaching on Hong Kong's special status.

 cw/msh (AFP, AP, Reuters)